limin427/PIoT-Oriented-Multi-Target-Recognition-of-Substation-Infrared-Images-Driven-by-Deep-Learning/README.md

 ### Preparing the Dataset

 1. Prepare your infrared substation image dataset.
 2. Annotate the images with bounding boxes for the objects of interest.
-You can use tools like LabelImg or CVAT for annotation.
 3. Organize your dataset in the following structure:

 ```